-Mary Margaret French Frank was born in Grand Forks, North Dakota, on August 8, 1912, to Harley and Mabel (Townsley) French.
+Mary Margaret French Frank was born August 8, 1912, in Grand Forks, North Dakota, to Harley and Mabel (Townsley) French.
 She was a 1930 graduate of Grand Forks Central High School.
-During that time she was involved in Glee Club, was the programming chair of the Student Club, Assistant Editor of the school newspaper and was also a member of the Volleyball and Soccer teams.
+During that time she was involved in Glee Club, was the program chair of the Student Club, assistant editor of the school newspaper and was also a member of the volleyball and soccer teams.

 Additional material was donated by: